-The end result of the human reproductive system is a baby, and women bear the brunt of the work in the process.
+The final product of the human reproductive system is a baby, and women bear the brunt of the physical workload in the process.

 During this cycle, women experience hormonal changes, including a fluctuation of the following hormones:

-- Estrogen: The hormone that gives a woman her womanly qualities also helps her reproductive cycle by aiding in certain functions of the reproductive system, especially thickening the inner membrane of the uterus to prepare for a fertilized egg and other functions during menstruation.
+- Estrogen: The hormone that gives a woman secondary sex characteristics also helps her reproductive cycle by aiding in certain functions of the reproductive system, especially thickening the inner membrane of the uterus to prepare for a fertilized egg and other functions during menstruation.

 - Progesterone: This steroid hormone aids in readying the uterus for a fertilized egg and prevents fetus rejection.
 Manufactured forms of progesterone are used in several birth control devices.

 - Estradiol: A type of estrogen, this is the predominant sex hormone in females.
 It also prepares the lining of the uterus for an embryo to attach to the uterine wall.